Board of Directors

 Tze was born in Malaysia and later educated in Singapore and Canada.
 After graduating from Ivey Business School, London, Ontario, Tze went back to Malaysia and started her career in property development corporations where she worked for a decade before returning to head the family property business.
 Her experience is in the fields of shopping malls, residential, commercial, and resort projects.

-After moving to Bay Area in 2010, Tze has been assisting her husband in his Defense Electronics Business and since 2013, she also serves as an Advisory Board Member at the Stanford Asian Liver Center.
+Since moving to the Bay Area in 2010, Tze has been assisting her husband in his Defense Electronics Business.
+She has served on the Advisory Board at the Stanford Asian Liver Center since 2013.

 Vivienne Virani | Board Member

 Vivienne is a community volunteer and activist, who joined the board in 2017.
 She received her Bachelor’s degree from Pomona College and earned a Master’s Degree at UC Berkeley.
 After graduate school, Vivienne did marketing research at Hewlett-Packard for several years before beginning her own interior design business.
 For the last fifteen years, her focus has shifted to volunteer fundraising and event planning for nonprofits and other organizations.
 Vivienne has served as a board member for Peninsula Family Service and is currently on the board of STREETSMART4kids in San Francisco.
 She is deeply concerned about homelessness in the Bay Area and works to support local programs that help individuals receive the services they need to exit street life and get on the path to a stable and sustainable future.